At the simplest level, a DEXA body composition scan measures how much fat, lean mass and bone you have in your body.

 Your FMI and LMI are the best numbers to use for setting fat-loss and muscle-gain targets.
 Bodyscan’s body composition calculator enables us to lower your FMI to a given percentile and advise you how many kilos of fat we think you should lose, how many calories you should eat per day and how long it will take you to reach that target.
 Specific, measurable targets that you can track over time.

-What does the DEXA scan tell me about fat and muscle distribution?
+What information does a DEXA scan give about fat and muscle distribution?

 Within the report, a DEXA scan shows three results that inform us directly of your fat distribution.